Published on December 9, 2022

 What does all of this have to do with weight loss?

-Trust me, folks, based on my almost 25 years experience meeting and developing relationships with thousands of clients, getting to know them intimately, I can tell you without a doubt that long-held self-deprivation of professional and personal fulfillment is a lack of self-care, a contributing factor to a “what the hell” attitude that leads to poor food choices and obesity.
+Trust me, folks, based on my 25 years’ experience meeting and developing relationships with thousands of clients, getting to know them intimately, I can tell you without a doubt that long-held self-deprivation of professional and personal fulfillment is a lack of self-care, a contributing factor to a “what the hell” attitude that leads to poor food choices and obesity.

 It is never too late, you’re never too old, to do or become ANYTHING.